 University vanpools are changing the way faculty, staff, visitors, and students access campus facilities.

 Vanpools are gaining traction as an efficient, low-cost university transportation alternative.
-Operated by both public and private agencies, vanpool programs group a small number of commuters together, picking them up from a designated place at a specific time.
-The commuters are then taken to their destination, helping participants save money on travel costs while reducing traffic congestion.
+Operated by both public and private agencies, vanpool programs group a small number of commuters together.
 Most vanpools are made up of groups of eight to fifteen people, though these numbers can be adjusted either way depending on demand and the number of vehicles in the operator’s fleet.

 While most university vanpools are designed to meet the needs of faculty and staff commuting from outlying areas, they can also be configured to serve students and visitors.
 Fares are affordable, and are set at levels that make using the vanpool more cost-effective than driving.
 This, in turn, increases participation rates, helping university administrators realize the many community benefits that university vanpools offer.

 To maximize budgets, organizations usually configure vanpools to provide point-to-point transportation between a designated arrival/departure spot on campus and a major public transit hub or popular local destination.
 It’s most cost-effective to offer service on a set schedule, or only during peak periods.

 Choosing a strategic destination point is critical to the success of your vanpool.
 The best option will depend heavily on the needs of your riders: Are they looking to solve the “first mile, last mile dilemma” by having a convenient option to reach a nearby high-speed transit network?
 Do out-of-town staff and student commuters travel to a main station in your city’s downtown area?